VBForumsCommunity/VB6Porter/README.md

 * Autocompletion of end constructs, ie If/End, Do/Loop, For/Next etc..
 * 500 undos/redos
 * Start without debugging.
 Saves, makes, and starts the built executable
-* Modules/controls renaming.
-Renames project files to match the module name
+* Modules renaming.
+Renames project files to match the module name change
 * Many code editing functions that prepare vb6 to be more explicit and more interchangable with vb.net standards and code base
 * Detect any project file changes outside of the code editor.
 Allows the developer reload files from outside, or reject/overwrite them
 * Project error parsing can be generated with the Pre-compile button, similar to the "Auto Syntax Check" errors.
 Devleloper can jump directly to the listed errors